 If you make the change you need to make sure that you have the same site files with your old nameserver location and your new one.

-The process to change the DNS of your website is not difficult.
-If you remember that your nameservers are with your domain account not your hosting account.
+The process to change the nameserver of your website is not difficult.
+If you remember that your nameservers are with your domain account

 If you have bought your hosting and domain together then you should have a dashboard or account that manages them.